eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 - Verify the signed Phase-2 payload with the Verifier's public key; HPKE-Open with Attester's kem key to recover `{VF, vnonce}`.
 - Recompute Attester signing key from `BF||VF` and verify the EAT signature.
 - Recompute `jp_proof` and `pop_tag` inputs and compare constant-time.
-- Apply local appraisal policy; on success, emit an Attestation Result bound to attestation procedure identifier.
+- Apply local appraisal policy; on success, emit an Attestation Result bound to the Exchange Identifier.

 ## Interop Notes {#interop-notes}